Mattgr13/Mattgr13/README.md

 - 👋 Hi, I’m @Mattgr13
-- 👀 I’m interested in full stack web development
+- 👀 I’m Fullstack developer
-- 🌱 I’m currently learning coding and design
+- 🌱 I’m currently coding and design
 - 💞️ I’m looking to collaborate to learn more
 - 📫 How to reach me